-The architectural styles in The Drive will be diverse.
+The architectural styles in The Club & Residences of River's Gate will be diverse.
 These guidelines include detailed descriptions for Craftsman, California, Colonial, Georgian, Tudor, French Country, Prairie, and Contemporary/Modern styles.
 True-to-style massing, proportions, and detailing are critical to the architectural merit of the home.
 Generic presentation will not be permitted.